arghac14/MusicPlayer-app/README.md

 # MusicPlayer
-Music Player web application where you can create and customize your playlist.
+A music Player web application where you can create and customize your playlist.